Chaudbrush/42_gamedev/README.md

 # 42_gamedev

 Just some random games I did for the 20 games challenge, for the gamedev club of 42 Lisbon.
 Not sure I'll do them all, but I'll update here the ones I do.
+They are made for Linux only.

 ### How to Play
 They all use minilibx from 42 School, you can download it from 42 Paris github, our use `make mlx` to download it.
 You can use `make del` to clean the files and the minilibx folder.